Redefining Cancer Diagnostics and Treatment with Metabolic Imaging

 The metabolism of a healthy cell follows clear rules.
 However, in some diseases, the metabolism changes at a cellular level.
 The most well-known example of a disease that alters cellular metabolism is cancer.

 Cancer cells multiply uncontrollably.
-For this uncontrolled growth, cancer cells require a lot of energy.
+To support this uncontrolled growth, they require large amounts of energy.
 In the body, this energy is provided in the form of glucose (or, in its activated form, pyruvate) and oxygen.
-The cancer cell forms new blood vessels to obtain more sugar and oxygen.
-But that alone is not enough – cancer also needs an advantage over the surrounding tissue in the competition for resources.
-To achieve this, cancer cells use a clever mechanism: they can obtain energy from glucose in different ways.
-One of these ways involves metabolizing sugar without consuming oxygen.
+Cancer cells form new blood vessels to obtain more glucose and oxygen.
+But that alone is not enough.
+They also need an advantage over the surrounding tissue in the competition for resources.
+To achieve this, cancer cells use a clever mechanism: they can generate energy from glucose in different ways.
+One of these pathways allows them to metabolize glucose without consuming oxygen.

-This highly inefficient method of energy production makes the cancer cell independent of oxygen while simultaneously depriving surrounding cells of both sugar and oxygen, effectively starving them.-new space for the cancer cells to develope into.
+This highly inefficient method of energy production makes cancer cells independent of oxygen while simultaneously depriving the surrounding cells of both glucose and oxygen, effectively starving them and creating more space for the cancer to grow.

-At QuantView, we aim to use hyperpolarized, activated sugar (pyruvate – an extremely fast-metabolized sugar) as a contrast agent.
-This sugar is eagerly taken up by cancer and precancerous cells and metabolized for energy production.
-As a result the cancer essentially marks itself in the MRI image by its increased sugar uptake, and revealing its presence through the distinct fingerprint of its metabolic products.
+At QuantView, we use hyperpolarized, activated sugar (pyruvate, a rapidly metabolized energy source) as a metabolic tracer.
+This molecule is readily taken up by cancer and precancerous cells and metabolized to produce energy.
+As a result, the cancer essentially marks itself in the MRI image through its increased uptake of pyruvate, revealing its presence through the distinct fingerprint of its metabolic products.

 This Approach Offers Many Advantages:

-- Safe and Biocompatible: Our contrast agent contains no toxic heavy metals such as gadolinium.
+• Safe and Biocompatible: Our tracer contains no toxic heavy metals such as gadolinium.
 The sugar used (pyruvate) is a natural substance found in the human body and is completely broken down without leaving any residues.
-(More precisely, pyruvate is essential for human survival as it plays a central role in energy metabolism.
+(More precisely, pyruvate is essential for human survival, as it plays a central role in energy metabolism.
 Without pyruvate, the body would not be able to produce sufficient energy.)

-- Cost-Efficient: Due to the enhanced MRI signal, only very weak magnetic fields are required.
-This reduces the technical complexity, as large MRI machines are no longer necessary.
-MRI scanners with conventional permanent magnets become feasible.
+• Cost-Efficient: Due to the enhanced MRI signal, only very weak magnetic fields are required.
+This reduces the technical complexity, as large MRI machines are no longer necessary, making MRI scanners with conventional permanent magnets feasible.
 This would not only drastically lower costs but also improve access to this groundbreaking diagnostic technology.